Xeverous/the_website/website/pages/cpp/utility/c_cpp_differences/c_cpp_differences.rst

 - In C, (potentially cv-qualified) :cch:`signed`/:cch:`unsigned`/unspecified :cch:`char*` may alias.
 - In C++, only (potentially cv-qualified) :cch:`unsigned`/unspecified :cch:`char*` may alias.

 Want to know more?
-Read the article about strict aliasing TODO link.
+Read the article about strict aliasing TOWRITE.

 Linkage rules
 #############